Sunset Arch

 Best Time of Year

-This location is best photographed in late March through mid-September when the sunset angle is west by northwest.
-In winter, the sun's direction is too far south to make the Arch glow at sunset.
+This location is best photographed from late March to mid-September when the sunset angle is west by northwest.
+In winter, the sun's direction is too far south to illuminate the Arch at sunset.

 Lens(es) Needed